selfpublish/ccwc/README.md

-# Cuesta College Central Coast Writers' Conference - Oct.
+# Cuesta College Central Coast Writers' Conference

+## Saturday Oct.
 5, 2024

 2024 will mark our 40th consecutive year, making it one of the longest running writers' conferences in the United States.